Contact our team to add the Boost Add-On to any of our plans for an extra $50/mo.

 Now that you know the different methods available to optimize web speed, how do you go about implementing them?
-While there are some methods you can employ on your own, such as installing Google Chrome plug-ins (like PageSpeed Insights) or conducting speed tests, it’s difficult to reach your necessary speed without professional assistance.
+While there are some methods you can employ on your own, such as installing Google Chrome plug-ins (like PageSpeed Insights) or conducting a speed test, it’s difficult to reach your necessary speed without professional assistance.
 Moreover, attempting to take on the task on your own can be time-consuming and distract from your day-to-day e-commerce and business tasks.
-Fortunately, there are page speed optimization services available.
+Fortunately, there are WordPress speed optimization services available.

 WP SitePlan is a U.S.-based WordPress website maintenance and support service that offers a team of experts who will manage, protect and enhance the quality of your site.
 In addition to optimizing your page speed through proven methods such as image compression, minification and browser caching, our team will also provide:

 - Real-time uptime monitoring

 For websites that want a higher level of personalized service, we offer a Support plan (which includes desk and WooCommerce support) and a Support Pro plan (which comes with unlimited desk help, complete malware removal and daily performance and speed checks).